 Other special status species that could be present in the project area are the silvery legless lizard (Anniella pulchra pulchra) and coast horned lizard (Phrynosoma blainvilli), both designated as CA species of special concern.
 These species are known to inhabit foredune and vegetated beach communities and have been observed in the nearby El Segundo Dunes ESHA.
 To avoid impacts to these species, the EIR included Mitigation Measures TBIO-3 and 4.
 TBIO-3 requires that a qualified biologist survey all potential habitat within 250 feet of the project area for silvery legless lizard and coast horned lizard on a daily basis before the start of construction activities.
 If either reptile is discovered, the biologist shall actively move or passively encourage the lizard away from the project area.
 Measure TBIO-4 requires that in the event that a trench is left open overnight, the applicant, under the guidance of the biologist, shall incorporate a ramp to provide an escape route to any trapped wildlife.
 Both of these measures are incorporated into this CDP through Special Condition 3.
-The El Segundo Blue Butterfly Avoidance and Southern Forefune Protection Plan required by Special Condition 19 also requires that the applicant maintain buffers around suitable habitat for the El Segundo blue butterfly and vegetated southern foredune habitat.
+Special Condition 21 also requires that the applicant maintain buffers around suitable habitat for the El Segundo blue butterfly and vegetated southern foredune habitat.
 This measure will also provide additional protection to the silvery legless lizard and coast horned lizard.
 With these measures in place, impacts to silvery legless lizard and coast horned lizard will be avoided.

-With the incorporation of Special Conditions 3, 19, 20, and 21, the Commission finds that habitat supporting special-status species and nesting birds will be protected against any disruption of habitat values, and thus the proposed project is consistent with Section 30240 of the Coastal Act.
+With the incorporation of Special Conditions 3, 16, 17, 21, 22 and 23, the Commission finds that habitat supporting special-status species and nesting birds will be protected against any disruption of habitat values, and thus, the proposed project is consistent with Section 30240 of the Coastal Act.